RepoForks/Sample-Custom-URL-Scheme/README.md

 ## CLI

 With the AppBuilder command-line interface, you can develop hybrid and NativeScript cross-platform mobile apps from the command line.
-You can learn how to add the AppBuilder commands to your command line from [http://www.telerik.com/appbuilder/command-line-interface](http://www.telerik.com/appbuilder/command-line-interface).
+You can learn how to add the AppBuilder commands to your command line [here](http://www.telerik.com/appbuilder/command-line-interface).

 ### Clone the sample